databio/example-projects/rna-seq/README.md

 After it is finished running, the RNA-Seq results will be in `$PROCESSED/GSE107655`.

-## DESeq-Packager
+## 4. Output a countTable for differential expression using DESeq-Packager

 DESeq-Packager is another tool that uses the PEP project format in R to produce a countDataSet needed for DESeq analysis.
 More info can be found [here](https://github.com/databio/DESeq-Packager).

-After running looper and the rna-seq pipeline, PEP will not know the paths to the $PROCESSED files which we will be needing for DESeq.
+After running looper and the rna-seq pipeline, PEP will not know the paths to the $PROCESSED files that are used for DESeq.
 The solution to this is to add another derived column to the yaml specifying the file path:

 ```
 derived_columns: [data_source, result_source]